Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you develop signs and symptoms of back pain, report them to your employer and physician as soon as you are aware of them.
 The sooner treatment begins, the better.

 Be smart about ergonomic design and prevention.
-It’s an employer’s responsibility to provide education, and to assist in improving the workplace with respect to environmental design and ergonomically favorable office equipment.
-The staff should know how to properly carry out certain tasks, such as lifting a heavy or awkward object, Dr. Duntsch says.
+It’s an employer’s responsibility to provide education and to assist in improving the workplace with respect to environmental design and ergonomically favorable office equipment.
+The staff should know how to properly carry out certain tasks, such as lifting a heavy or awkward object.

 Concerned about your back?
-Click here to learn more about spine care at Baylor Plano or get a referral to a spine specialist on the Baylor Plano medical staff.
+Learn more about spine care at Baylor Scott & White - Plano or get a referral to a spine specialist on the Baylor Scott & White - Plano medical staff.